lsst-sqre/phalanx/docs/service-guide/create-service.rst

 To be deployed in the Rubin Science Platform, a service must come in the form of one or more Docker images and a Helm chart (or Kustomize configuration, although no one currently uses that approach) that deploys those images in Kubernetes.

-After you have finished the steps here, go to :doc:`add-application`.
+After you have finished the steps here, go to :doc:`add-service`.

 Write the service
 =================